GlizzyG-Bot/GlizzyG-Bot/README.md

 * Helpdesk and support systems
 * Financial and business systems integration

-Backed by over a decade of deep tech, now pushing toward AI-native business infrastructure.
+Backed by over a decade in tech, now pushing toward AI-native business infrastructure.

 ---